kouglas/restaurant-ordering-app/README.md

 # restaurant-ordering-app
- an app where you can order foood
+ an app where you can order food